-This rule is established by authority conferred upon the Ohio board of regents in the appropriation and reappropriation acts for capital improvements adopted by the general assembly as well as sections 3345.50 and 3345.51 of the Revised Code.
+This rule is established by authority conferred upon the chancellor of higher education in the appropriation and reappropriation acts for capital improvements adopted by the general assembly as well as sections 3345.50 and 3345.51 of the Revised Code.

-The Ohio board of regents will recommend to the office of budget and management and controlling board the release of capital appropriations if it finds that:
+The chancellor will recommend to the office of budget and management and controlling board the release of capital appropriations if it finds that:

 (1) The use of funds requested for release corresponds substantially to the use of funds described in a program plan which has been submitted to and approved by the chancellor of the board of regents; and

 (2) The institution stipulates that its request for release of funds meets the pertinent provisions of law, rules, regulations, and procedures which govern the implementation of capital improvements projects.